translate/translate/docs/commands/pofilter_tests.rst

 blank
 -----

-checks whether a translation is totally blank
+Checks whether a translation is totally blank

 This will check to see if a translation has inadvertently been translated as blank ie as spaces.
 This is different from untranslated which is completely